cyocum/cyocum.github.io/_posts/2020-06-13-IrishGen-RDF-Linked-Data-Semantic-Web.md

 reasoning and the `rel` ontology, he will also be assumed to be a person.
 While this can be useful, it can also create "ghost individuals" who exist only because a human made a mistake somewhere.
+Additionally, if there are two individuals with the same name and thus the same URL, a completely skewed graph can result because the Triplestore will assume they are referring to the same person.
+The curators avoid this siutation generally by appending a random fragment of a universally unique identifier (UUID, for a formal definition, see [RFC 4122](https://www.ietf.org/rfc/rfc4122.txt)) to the URL to distinguish between two individuals with the same name.
+However, occationally the UUID fragment will be missed during the creation of the URL and two seperate people will be accidentally merged together, which is the inverse of the "ghost person" problem.

 The most difficult and insidious form of error that can occur is the `owl:sameAs` error.
 One of the most useful things IrishGen can do is